acm-ndsu/Byte-le-2025/docs/_build/html/_sources/gameboard.rst

 The map is a 3x2 grid.
 On the map, :gold:`Uroda` will *always* be on the left, and :purple:`Turpis` will *always* be on the right.
 Characters will be displayed on their country's respective side.

 :gold:`NOTE: Two characters cannot be on the same spot (i.e., overlap).
-They will either swap spaces or not ` :gold:`be present at all on the board.`
+They will either swap spaces or not be present at all on the board.`

 .. figure:: ./_static/images/game_map.png